Guleri24/FIS-Global/README.md

 ## To run this application from the source
 `./mvnw clean javafx:run` in linux

-`mvnw.cmd clean javafx:run` in windows
+`./mvnw.cmd clean javafx:run` in windows

 ## Requirement for this project
 JDK 17 only and the rest is pulled by the mvn wrapper for you.